philippart/gitops-everything/README.md

 - Remove Civo, Kuvela and Sealed-Secrets
 - Upgrade Crossplane, AWS and Helm providers
 - Script to update AWS credentials
+- Add eksctl option for creating the control cluster
 - Update composite resource definitions and compositions
   - Update repo URLs and resource path
   - Use EC2 t4g instances instead of t3